 This is just a day trip guide and itinerary suggestions for your visit to Tagaytay, of course you can always stay on a hotel or one of the more affordable Tagaytay pension houses and inns in the area for a two days or 3 days vacation.
-Many of the hotels specialize in ultimate service and obviously have an online hospitality management degree in taking good care of you!
 The advantage of course is that the following day(s) you’ll wake up to cool climate and beautiful, peaceful sceneries and you won’t have to rush covering all the must see places and top tourist attractions in Tagaytay hehehhe.

 Our sole group pic during our Tagaytay Day Trip

 UPDATE: There is a new attraction in Tagaytay that the whole family will surely love!
 It’s the SKY EYE Ferris Wheel and the several rides in the amusement park complex!

 Do you want to be on top of the world and looking down at Taal Volcano?
 Get your friends and family to ride the Sky Eye of Tagaytay!
 It’ll be a treat =) They got 32 gondolas which are all air-conditioned, each gondola can accommodate 3 to 4 persons.
 One loop approximately a ten minute ride will cost you P150.
 A bit pricey but you can save for it for a one of a kind experience.

 Go there at night and be mesmerized by the numerous bulbs that transforms this Ferris Wheel to an amazing colorful sight!
 This is one sure landmark that will become a Tagaytay icon and a must see tourist spot and must experience adventure in this city.